conoro/hugo.conoroneill.com/content/post/from-liverpool-to-manchester-conor-does-50-before-50.md

 ## Final words
 If you're thinking about doing an Ultra, have a look at all the events that the [GB Ultras](http://www.gbultras.com/) team organises.
 They really do an amazing job and [their communities](https://www.facebook.com/groups/357383037943147/) on the dreaded Facebook are extremely friendly and welcoming to ultra virgins.
 Go on, give it a go.

+Oh course, a week later and I'm already planning my next big run :-)

+## Update 1 - April 10th 2018 - Gear
+I'm sure everyone is dying to know what gear the 6th slowest runner in #L2M50 used :-) Well I'm going to tell you anyway.
+Starting from my toes: X-Socks trail socks, Hoka One One Clifton 3 running shoes, Ron Hill running tights, Runderwear briefs, Lidl long-sleeve compression top, Berlin Marathon finisher top, Ron Hill Infinity Torrent jacket, Buff, Rab Latok cap with flaps, Salomon Adv 5 Skin hydration vest and softflasks, Helly Hansen spare base layer (unused, stupidly), Tailwind nutrition, Rowntrees sour pastilles, 4 megatons of GU & Torq gels (unused), 2XU heavy cycling gloves (useless), Jaybird X3 Bluetooth headphones, Samsung Galaxy S8+ (waterproof), Eotw generic phone armband (pretty useless), Garmin Fenix 3 watch (disappointed it didn't last).

+## Update 2 - April 11th 2018 - Why
+I read two things about Ultra running recently that really annoyed me.
+I should have avoided them and I'm not going to link to them.
+The first was the comments section in Adharanand Finn's article on the rise of ultrarunning.
+The second was a Let's Run thread on the same topic.
+In both, the level of spite and vituperation towards people who do ultra distances was gob-smacking.
+You'd swear we were murderers based on the bizarre anger expressed.

+I read an interview with Spine Race winner Carol Morgan (which I can't currently find) where she just described it as her hobby.
+And that's it.
+No different to gardening, knitting, watching other people kick a ball, cycling or home-brewing.

+Is running long distances purely a middle-class thing?
+Not based on the very wide selection of people I've met.
+Is it for nut-jobs only?
+I've yet to meet anyone I'd describe as weird at running events, compared say to the behaviour of some ball-sports fanatics at any match.
+Should we all be using the time we spend running helping lepers in Africa instead?
+Yes maybe you should Mr Commenter.

+It's just a hobby.
+I'm sure there are assholes who act like doing 50 miles makes them a master of the universe.
+Again I've never met anyone like that at any running event.
+In fact, the winner of #L2M50, who did it in less than half the time I did, comes across as an incredibly kind, funny and low-key person.
+Who happens to be good at running and clearly works hard at it.

+So there is no specific "why" to doing 50 miles or more really.
+26.2 is a completely arbitrary distance.
+As it 10K or 100K.

+I've re-discovered the outdoors via running.
+It helps with clearing the head.
+It hopefully keeps me out of an early grave, if I can sort out this weight.
+It lets me visit cool places and leave no trace.
+Recently it's the main way I manage to carve out time to listen to podcasts and audiobooks.
+It disconnects me from the constant noise of the internet.
+And it's interesting to see what longer and longer distances do to the mind and body.

+Oh yeah, a lot of the time, it's good fun.
+Like any hobby.